Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 10. CounterButton.tsx

 Finally, we have our last component, the `CounterButton`.
-This button will do the following:
+This floating action button will do the following in a new function `incrementCounter`:

 - Call `transact` to get access to a mobile wallet
-- Authorize the session with `authorizeSession`
+- Authorize the session with `authorizeSession` from the `useAuthorization` hook
+- Request devnet airdrop to fund the transaction if not enough devnet sol is available
 - Create an `increment` transaction
 - Have the wallet `signAndSendTransactions`

+Note: The fake solana wallet we use generates a new Keypair every time you restart the fake wallet app.
+Hence, we want to check for funds and airdrop every time.
+This is for demo purposes only, you can't do this in production.

-Create the file `CounterButton.tsx` and fill in the following:
+Create the file `CounterButton.tsx` and paste in the following:
 ```tsx
 import {
   Alert,